DGOliver-backup/CityU_FYP_PostureMonitoringApp/README.md

 ## Features
 - **Real-Time Pose Estimation**: Uses the BlazePose Full model to detect and track human joints from video frames captured by the phone's front camera.
-- **Posture Feedback**: Provides real-time feedback on posture correctness by analyzing joint coordinates and computing joint angles.
+- **Posture Feedback**: Provides real-time feedback on posture correctness and repetition counting by analyzing joint coordinates and computing joint angles.
 - **Lightweight and Optimized**: Designed for mobile devices, ensuring efficient performance with minimal computational overhead.
 - **User-Friendly Interface**: Simple and intuitive interface for users to monitor their posture during weight training sessions.
+- **Exercise Coverage**: Supports 9 weight training exercises.

 ## Project Structure
 - **app/src/main/java**: Contains the core Java/Kotlin code for the Android app, including camera integration, pose estimation, and posture classification logic.